vitessio/website/content/en/docs/design-docs/query-serving/replicatx.md

 ### Feature Description

-Vitess currently supports transactions through vtgate only on PRIMARY tablets.
-We would like to extend transaction support to REPLICA (or other tablet types).
+Vitess supports transactions through vtgate on PRIMARY and read REPLICA tablets as of v7.0.

 ### Use Case(s)

 * Consistent reads
 * Sqoop integration

-### Proposed Solution
+### Implimented Solution

-- When vtgate chooses a tablet to execute a query on, it should return the tablet alias.
+- When vtgate chooses a tablet to execute a query on, it will return the tablet alias.
-- tablet alias and transactionID will be stored on the shard session struct.
+- The tablet alias and transactionID is then stored on the shard session struct.
-- if the session object has a tablet alias set, then the query will target the specific tablet.
+- If the session object has a tablet alias set, then the query will target the specific tablet.
-- if the transaction is committed or rolled back, the session should end.
+- If the transaction is committed or rolled back, the session will end.

 In order to use this feature, a client will need to issue `use @replica` followed by `BEGIN`.

-Prerequisite: #5750